rodrigoscna/java-framework/README.md

 ## Welcome to Ark

-Ark is a modern framework that includes everything needed to create database-backed Android applications according to the [Model-View-Controller (MVC)](http://en.wikipedia.org/wiki/Model-view-controller) pattern.
+Ark is a modern framework that includes everything needed to create database-backed Java applications according to the [Model-View-Controller (MVC)](http://en.wikipedia.org/wiki/Model-view-controller) pattern.
 The initial version of the framework is entirely focused on the model layer.